(Incomplete: max_output_tokens)

 • The food was stored longer than 4 days

-Do not taste leftovers to test safety if they appear questionable.
+Do not taste leftovers to “check” them if they look questionable.
 If you suspect spoilage, throw them out.

 How to Extend the Life of Casserole Leftovers Safely

-If you know you will not finish the casserole in 3 to 4 days, freezing is the safest way to extend shelf life.
-Refrigeration preserves food for a short time.
-Freezing pauses spoilage much longer.
+If you know you will not finish the casserole within 3 to 4 days, freezing is the safest way to extend its life.
+Refrigeration preserves food for a short period, but freezing pauses spoilage much longer.

 Refrigerate only what you plan to eat soon